buiduan07/SimpleDDPM/README.md

 A complete implementation of **Denoising Diffusion Probabilistic Model (DDPM)** from scratch, trained on MNIST digits.

-## 🎯 What I Learned
-- Forward diffusion process: adding Gaussian noise to images
-- Reverse diffusion: denoising to generate new images
-- UNet architecture with skip connections and time embeddings
-- Training diffusion models from scratch
-- Sampling and visualization

-## 📊 Results
-- **Model parameters**: 8.5 million
-- **Training**: 5 epochs on MNIST (60,000 images)
-- **Final loss**: 0.0256
 ---

 ## 📁 Project Structure